 By using a series of dental implants, typically four to six, we can create a stable foundation for your new partial or full denture, whether it’s fixed or removeable.
 In this way, implant-retained dentures actually help you save money on implant costs overall.

-Many dentists don’t actually perform the surgical portion of the implant treatment in their own office.
+Many dentists don’t actually perform the surgical portion of the implant treatment in their own dental office.
 Instead, they work with professionals in the area who have the expertise in order to ensure the most successful outcome.
-When you choose to turn to Lifetime Dental, you don’t have to travel between multiple practices and speak with additional doctors just to complete your treatment.
-Dr. Her performs every step of implant treatment right here in the office, ensuring a more convenient and comprehensive treatment experience.
+When you choose to turn to Lifetime Dental, you don’t have to travel between multiple dental offices and speak with additional doctors just to complete your treatment.
+Dr. Her performs every step of implant treatment right here in the dental office, ensuring a more convenient and comprehensive treatment experience.

 The cost of your dental implant treatment largely depends on your needs.
 For example, if you need to have preparatory treatments to make implant placement viable, such as bone grafts, periodontal therapy, or sinus lifts, this will increase overall costs.
 The same applies depending on the extensiveness of your tooth loss.
 Keep in mind that if the upfront costs feels high, it’s because treatment is akin to other long-term investments designed to last you for decades at a time.
 Furthermore, dental implants are a tooth replacement option that provides its own unique restorative benefits.